gistinc/sprite/README.md

       height: 75px;
     }

 We also support mixin syntax via `style: sass_mixin`.
-If set, sprite will only generate a yml with your specific sprite configurations.
-It then provides a SASS mixin which you can use in order to mix in these sprites anywhere within your SASS stylesheets.
+If set, it will generate a SASS mixin which you can use in order to mix in these sprites anywhere within your SASS stylesheets.
+For this option, set `style_output_path:` to `stylesheets/sass/_sprites` in order to generate the sass mixin file at `stylesheets/sass/_sprites.sass`

+    @import "sass/mixins/sprites.sass"

     // you can then use your sprite like this .largebluestar
       +sprite("blue-stars", "large")